Key takeaways:

 • PTZ cameras.
 Pan-Tilt-Zoom cameras provide a lot of flexibility for properties requiring dynamic surveillance.
 These cameras blend elements of bullet and dome cameras into one, enabling you to remotely pan, tilt, or zoom to capture more details in a dynamic environment.

 • Turret cameras.
-Similar to dome cameras, turret cameras are also referred to as “eyeball cameras.”
-They are commonly used indoors due to their compact design and are excellent for night-time surveillance because they are less prone to infrared glares.
+Like dome cameras, turret cameras are also called “eyeball cameras.”
+Due to their compact design, they are commonly used indoors and are excellent for night-time surveillance because they are less prone to infrared glares.

 Dome camera outside of building.